Sport and Exercise Science Extended Degree - BSc (Hons)

 You'll achieve an understanding of the roles of therapists and scientists in sport with particular attention to the ways these careers may help to increase performance or prevent injury.

-Year 0 acts as a bridge between previous education or work experience to ensure that you have the knowledge and academic experience to complete either the full Sport and Exercise Science BSc (Hons) or our Sport Psychology, Coaching and Physical Education BSc (Hons) degree programme at London Met successfully.
+Year 0 acts as a bridge between previous education or work experience to ensure that on successful completion of the foundation year you have the knowledge and academic experience necessary to progress onto either the full Sport and Exercise Science BSc (Hons) or the Sport Psychology, Coaching and Physical Education BSc (Hons) degree programme at London Met.

 You'll be assessed through progress tests, online tests, coursework, practical reports and presentations.